William Wilson (botanist): Works

 Wilson entered into correspondence with specialists: Sextus Otto Lindberg and Wilhelm Philippe Schimper.
 His major work was the Bryologia Britannica (1855) intended as a third edition of the Muscologia Britannica (1818) of Hooker and Thomas Taylor, but was substantially a new work.
 Over a hundred new species of British mosses were then added to the list between its publication and his death.

 Besides the Cotoneaster, Wilson added a new species of rose, a fern, and many mosses to the British list, the rose Rosa Wilsoni being named after him by William Borrer, and the Wilson's filmy fern named Hymenophyllum wilsonii by Hooker.
 Wilson described many new species of exotic mosses in the Journal of Botany.
 His papers were enumerated in the Royal Society's Catalogue (vi.
 389, viii.
 1249), and his herbarium and botanical correspondence went to the Natural History Museum.

+With William Jackson Hooker Wilson edited the exsiccata series Musci Americani; or, specimens of mosses, Jungermanniae, &c. collected by the late Thomas Drummond, in the Southern States of North America.
+Arranged and named by W. Wilson and Sir W. J. Hooker (1841).
+Later on he issued the exsiccata Musci Britannici (1855).